 Beth Evans – firstname.lastname@example.org

 Beth Evans is an English Language Learner teacher at Burlington High School in Burlington, Vermont, and ESL Content Specialist (coach) for mainstream teachers with ELLs in their classrooms.
-She is an adjunct professor for St. Michael’s College, where she teaches ESL K-12 literacy and Technology Integration courses.
+She has been an adjunct professor for St. Michael’s College, where she has taught ESL K-12 literacy and Technology Integration courses.
 Beth is also a certified trainer for Content and Language Integration as a Means of Bridging Success (CLIMBS), a program to introduce mainstream teachers to World-Class Instructional Design and Assessment (WIDA) standards and tools.
-She has served as Raffles and Awards booth coordinator at TESOL in 2010 and 2012, and has held the offices of president and co-treasurer for NNETSOL.
+She is a WIDA certified trainer for her district, and she will be certified before the end of 2013 as a SiOP trainer.
+She served as Raffles and Awards booth coordinator at TESOL in 2010 and 2012, and has held the offices of president and co-treasurer for NNETSOL.
 She taught in China through the Peace Corps and as a teacher at the K-12 and community college levels in New York City and Florida.

 Publisher’s Liaison (no term limit)